hafidhh/DuinoCoin-Auto-Update-Firmware-ESP8266/README.md

-ESP8266 duino-coin miner update program from github
+ESP8266 duino-coin miner update program from github. esp8266 will flashed using .bin file at firmware folder